vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 module load fosscuda/2020b
 module load PyTorch/1.7.1
 module load torchvision/0.8.2-PyTorch-1.7.1
-module list #see all the dependancies we have loaded, in particular which version of python we're using now.
+module list #see all the dependencies we have loaded, in particular which version of python we're using now.
 Currently Python 3.8.6
 ```

 ### Optional: Setup a virtualenv